frirsta/react-front-end/README.md

 <img src="src/assets/readme/github_projects/github_projects.png" alt="github board" style="width: 100%">
 <br>

 <br>

 # Design

 Color Scheme
 <img src="src/assets/readme/design/color_palette.png" alt="github board" style="width: 100%">

-* #F4F2F3 has been used for the background to create a background that does not distract from the images shared by users.
+- #F4F2F3 has been used for the background to create a background that does not distract from the images shared by users.

-* #c0a9bd has been used for the sidebar, because it is an important feature for the users.
+- #c0a9bd has been used for the sidebar, because it is an important feature for the users.
 Therefore, this color is perfect because it makes the sidebar easy to find.

+- The other colors have been chosen for the contrast and to make a visually aesthetic design.

 # Wireframes